-I'm not on Facebook much now, I signed back in especially to give authors thee my opinion of the three sets of coloured pencils I chose.
-I'm building toward taking my art studio online through video, and exiting my Facebook private profile, but, had wanted to share that I do love the Pablo pencils.
+I'm building my art tuition online courses through video, and I had wanted to share that I do love the Pablo pencils.

 Between the three coloured pencil ranges I bought, which together cost around the AU$1000. mark, and could easily have cost 50% more had I not compared prices and carefully chosen where to buy, I was able to find every tone and shade I desired.
 I found it easy to mix colours using the Pablos, and that's the main reason I preferred them, through mixing colour opposites to achieve realistic shadows, I achieved natural and luminous greys.

 If I were to start again, I'd get the Pablo pencil first with the addition of the Luminance white, and I'd have spent the remainder of my money on other supplies, rather than the Karisma or the set of Luminance.
 Well, that's just my evaluation, and still with minimal experience in using the work, and so far only on watercolour papers.
 I have Bristol board arriving in the mail soon, and the Karisma and Luminance my be more user-friendly, to me, on that.